mmccoyd/hillside_dactyl_50/Readme.md

     Iterating on this is on my list of longer term items.
 -   Per key RGB.
     The amoebas don't have much space.
-    It would be cool and might be possible, but is low on my personal priority list.
+    It would be cool and might be possible, but is low on my priority list.

 ## Future

 Eventually there will be a breaking change between the case and shield
     to improve the USB holes,
-    to accept more plug variation on the side and eliminate the recess in the back.
+    to accept more plug over molding variations and eliminate the recesses.
 In both cases by having the shield push the USB further into the inner wall.
 But this needs more fit modeling and testing, so it will be a while.